 - Height: 33 m

 Built in the 19th century, Hanoi Flag Tower is one of the oldest historical relics and a great spot not to be missed to discover Ha Noi’s history.

 On top of the 33-meter tower, you can see the Vietnamese flag flying in the wind.

-Following the steps leading to the top of the flagpole, visitors can take a look at the tanks and helicopters of the Le-nin Park and Military Museum.
+Following the steps leading to the top of the flagpole, visitors can look at the tanks and helicopters of the Le-nin Park and Military Museum.

 How to get there?

 If you’re around the Citadel, you can get there quickly on foot.

 Also, from the shore of Hoan Kiem Lake to the Flag tower is less than 1km.
 You can take a taxi or a bus or ride a bicycle to this place.